John Sturges: Career

 Sturges started his career in Hollywood as an editor in 1932.
 During World War II, Sturges directed documentaries and training films as a captain in the United States Army Air Forces First Motion Picture Unit.
 Sturges's mainstream directorial career began with The Man Who Dared (1946), the first of many B movies.
 In the suspense film Bad Day at Black Rock (1955), he made imaginative use of the widescreen CinemaScope format by placing Spencer Tracy alone against a vast desert panorama, receiving a Best Director Oscar nomination for the film.
 Over the course of his career, Sturges developed a reputation for elevated character-based drama within the confines of genre filmmaking.
 He was awarded the Golden Boot Award in 1992 for his lifetime contribution to Westerns.

 He once met Akira Kurosawa, who told him that he loved The Magnificent Seven (which was a remake of Kurosawa's Seven Samurai).
 Sturges considered this the proudest moment of his professional career.
 The Magnificent Seven was an inductee in the 2013 National Film Registry list.
 Sturges commented that its popularity is due in part as a springboard for several young actors, transporting the locale from Japan to Mexico, putting a twist into the career of Yul Brynner, and having part of its score used as the Marlboro cigarette commercial theme.
+He died in 1992.